6 tips to help you turbo-charge your career as a social entrepreneur

 "Having confidence in yourself and high self-esteem is so important to your mental health and quality of life.
 Sightly will allow students the ability to comfortably express themselves and be more confident tackling new situations," they say.

-6. Make the most out of every opportunity
+6. Squeeze the most out of every opportunity

 Big opportunities to bring your idea to life don’t come around often for young entrepreneurs, so it’s vital that you and your business partners make the most out of every situation and opportunity to keep moving forward.